avi-ss/wordle-clone-Lit/README.md

 You have 6 tries to discover the secret word.

 _(In the original game, the word is randomly set each day, this app is just a demonstration of the functionality of the game made in Lit)_

-All the information is stored in the `localStorage` of the browser.